ecoinvent/ecoinvent-topology/topology-journal.rst

 * Merged IAI regions 6A & B at request of Pascal Lesage (location 957d3a44-9ec2-4829-b5fe-17ba975a45da is therefore deleted)
 * Made IAI region names and shortnames more consistent
 * "Sint Maarten, Dutch Part" was changed to "Sint Maarten".
 The French part is "Saint Martin".
-* Europe no longer includes parts of Turkey, Azerbaijan, and Georgia.
+* Europe no longer includes parts of Türkiye, Azerbaijan, and Georgia.
 The "European" and "Asian" parts of Russia are now defined by Russian oblast (province).
 * The location "Central and Eastern Europe", which was marked as obsolete in 2009 and is not used by any datasets in 3.1, is now removed.

 Procedure